 Wholesale Brokers: We distribute our commercial lines products primarily through wholesale brokers.
 Wholesale brokers are an important channel for commercial property insurance products as they control much of the premium in these segments.
 We select wholesale brokers based on our management's review of their experience, knowledge, and business plan.
 We target brokers with the experience to serve our target markets and with business plans consistent with our strategy and underwriting objectives.
 Brokers must demonstrate an ability to produce both the quality and quantity of business that we seek.
 To assist with this goal, our underwriters regularly visit with brokers to market and discuss the products we offer.
-We terminate brokers who are unable to produce consistently profitable business or who produce unacceptably low volumes of business.

 Program Administrators: Within select lines of business, we partner with program administrators to harness the efficiency and scale of their existing marketing and distribution infrastructures.
 Generally, all policies bound by our program administrators are pre-underwritten using our pricing models which have been programmed into the policy administration system of each partner.
 For business that is not automatically underwritten, we set strict underwriting guidelines to which our partners must adhere.
 We audit the underwriting, systems, financial strength and reporting capabilities of all of our program administrators on a regular basis.
 Most notably, for our Value Select Residential Earthquake products, we have a mutually exclusive program administrator agreement with Arrowhead for the states of California, Oregon and Washington.
-Under this agreement, which accounted for \$194.0 million of written premiums for the year ended December 31, 2021, we conduct product development and underwriting while our program administrator manages a base of over 1,000 retail agents who individually bind policies through PASS or an internal system which automatically applies our pricing and underwriting guidelines to new policies, and is subjected to our disciplined risk management.
-The fees payable by us to Arrowhead under the agreement are based upon our premiums written in each state.
-The agreement remains in effect until terminated by either party upon 180 days' prior written notice to the other party for cause.
-In addition, our Specialty Homeowner products are sold through program administrators with local expertise in their respective markets and that participate in the economics of produced business through risk sharing agreements, which we believe strengthens the alignment of interests toward generating underwriting profit.
-Finally, we have partnered with several program administrators that focus on specific areas of the E&S market as we pursue the growth of PESIC, our surplus lines insurance carrier.
+Under this agreement, which accounted for \$173.1 million of written premiums for the year ended December 31, 2022, we conduct product development and underwriting while our program administrator manages a base of over 1,000 retail agents who individually bind policies through PASS or an internal system which automatically applies our pricing and underwriting guidelines to new policies, and is subjected to our disciplined risk management.
+We have also partnered with several program administrators that focus on specific areas of the E&S market as we pursue the growth of PESIC.